denodrivers/sqlite3/README.md

 Since this library depends on the unstable FFI API, you must pass `--allow-env`, `--allow-ffi` and `--unstable` flags.
-Network and FS permissions are also needed on macOS and Linux to download and cache prebuilt library.
-It's recommended to just use `--allow-all`/`-A` flag since FFI basically gives full access.
+Network and FS permissions are also needed to download and cache prebuilt library.

+It's recommended to just use `--allow-all` / `-A` flag since FFI basically gives full access.

 ```sh
 deno run -A --unstable <file>